CemGultekin1/TakeHome/README.md

 ## Feature Selection

 The features are nearly degenerate.
 In order to get rid of those which are linearly dependent on others, we run a QR-decomposition on $X^TX$ coming from the first training set.
 The zeros on R matrix diagonals emerge when prior columns of cancel out that column.
 We get rid of features that correspond to a diagonal value amplitude less than 1e-5 (relative to the largest diagonal value).
-This reduces the number of features from 375 to 233.
+This reduces the number of features from 375 to 233 and 238 (morning/afternoon separately).
 We continue our feature selection process with the remaining oness.

 We use the library [geneticalgorithm](https://github.com/rmsolgi/geneticalgorithm) in order to minimize the loss function.
 The algorithm starts with randomly a generated population of 1000 individuals.
 Each individual is a vector in the form of $(m,\log_{10}(\lambda))$. $m$ as an integer takes values from $\{0,1\}$ and $\log_{10}(\lambda) \in [-12,-1]$ is a real number.
 In each round random pairs are crossed to create 2 offsprings by splitting the sequence of numbers $(m,\log_{10}(\lambda))$ on a random point and crossing the values.
 At each round individual are selected according to their fitness and with a chance of $1/300$, an entry in an individual gets mutated.
 We stop the algorithm after 200 generations pass with no improvements on the best score.

 The genetic algorithm results are not necessarily optimal.
-Sometimes, we can improve it through a greedy algorithm towards less number of features and less regularization.
-In this method, at each step we either change a 1 to 0 in $m$ or reduce $\log_{10}(\lambda)$ by $0.5$.
+We can improve it with a simple greedy algorithm.
+In this method, at each step we either change a single 1 entry in $m$ to 0 or reduce $\log_{10}(\lambda)$ by $0.5$.
 Among all possible decisions, we take the one that creates the largest drop in the loss.
 The iterations continue until no more any loss reduction is possible.
-In our test runs greedy algorithm improving the genetic results.
-But with the chosen small mutation rate and population size, we do not observe any step taken by the greedy algorithm.

 ## Results